Nomad-Media/samples-python/config/Readme.md

 > 📘 Note
 >
-> For more information about the API calls used go to [Gets the config.](ref:getconfig)
+> For more information about the API calls used go to [Get Config](https://developer.nomad-cms.com/docs/get-config)

 ## Get Server Time